Messages in the Blazor Chat UI Component

 Blazor Chat UI Suggestions

-You can use the EnableCompactMode property to align all messages to the left in the chat for creating a streamlined layout ideal for group conversations or space-constrained interfaces.
-By default, the value is false.
+Setting the EnableCompactMode property to true aligns all messages to the left, creating a streamlined and compact layout.
+This is ideal for group conversations or interfaces where space is limited.
+By default, this property is false.

 @using Syncfusion.Blazor.InteractiveChat